Owen-Cummings/Firewall-GUI-Prototype/README.md

 ## To do:
 - Finish already defined use cases
-- Integrate plotly locally using python rather than frontend JS
+- Integrate Plotly locally using python rather than frontend JS
-- Permissions required for running program and modifying ufw
+- Permissions required for running program and modifying UFW
     - Should not be running whole server as sudo
 - Outbound firewall rule creation
-    - update plotly sunburst diagram to reflect in/out rules
+    - update Plotly sunburst diagram to reflect in/out rules
 - Investigate how NAT may apply to rules
 - Redo parts of frontend with eloquent modern solution
     - Electron based desktop and web app?